OskariKiikonen/SQL/README.md

 ### Tehtävä 15
 SELECT nimi FROM Kurssi LEFT JOIN Kurssitehtävä ON Kurssi.kurssitunnus= Kurssitehtävä.kurssi WHERE Kurssitehtävä.kurssi IS null

 ### Tehtävä 16
+SELECT kurssi AS kurssikoodi, COUNT(* ) AS lukumäärä FROM Kurssisuoritus GROUP BY kurssi

 ### Tehtävä 17
+SELECT kurssi.nimi AS kurssi, COUNT(Kurssisuoritus.kurssi) AS lukumäärä FROM Kurssi, Kurssisuoritus Where kurssi.kurssitunnus = kurssisuoritus.kurssi GROUP BY kurssi.nimi

 ### Tehtävä 18